-DMCA in its original form was censured by several scientists who believed that this will largely disrupt growing IT industry of US.
+DMCA in its original form was censured by several scientists who believed that this will largely disrupt the growing IT industry of the US.
 Following worldwide criticism, the law faced several revisions to incorporate various exceptions, but still, several countries prefer their own version of the law.

 Does DMCA apply outside of the USA?

 No, the DMCA is part of the United States copyright law, therefore is applicable only to the websites hosted in the US.
 All sites hosted in the US are bound to obey the law.
 Therefore even if the copyright owner is outside of the US, they can still issue DMCA notice if the hosting website is located in the US.